rickboot/website-brand-scraper/README.md

 Add:

-- return json file instead of just logging
-- robust error handling
+- fix program not exiting to terminal after error